chrisgrieser/nvim-various-textobjs/README.md

 ## Limitations
 - This plugin uses pattern matching, so it can be inaccurate in some edge cases.
-- The value textobject does not work with multi-line values.
+- The characterwise textobjects do not match multi-line objects.
+Most notably, this affects the value textobject.

 ## Other Text Object Plugins
 - [treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects)